 The tub weighs just 75kg and McLaren claims it’s 25 per cent stiffer than an equivalent aluminium structure.
 Front and rear subframes, made from aluminium, carry the drivetrain and suspension components.

-The dry weight of the car, with certain lightweight options, is quoted as 1313kg – add another 100kg or so for a kerb weight.
-That figure undercuts the Porsche 911 Turbo S by some 250kg and the Audi R8 V10+ by 150kg.
+The 570S’s dry weight, with certain lightweight options, is quoted at 1313kg – add another 100kg or so for a kerb weight.
+That figure undercuts the Porsche 911 Turbo S by some 227kg and the Audi R8 Performance by 282kg – huge figures that are in large part thanks to its carbon tub construction.

-One of the primary points of difference between the 570S and 650S in chassis terms is the use of conventional anti-roll bars rather than the complex ProActive Chassis Control system that has featured on all modern McLarens to date.
+One of the primary points of difference between Sports Series and Super Series models in chassis terms is the use of conventional anti-roll bars rather than the complex ProActive Chassis Control system that has come to define high-end McLarens.
 The ProActive system links the dampers hydraulically to decouple, to some extent at least, ride and roll stiffness.
 The simpler anti-roll bar solution serves as a point of difference to the rest of the McLaren line-up and also reduces complexity and cost.

 The 570S does without active aerodynamic components, but the frontal area, rear diffuser, flying buttresses and bodywork have all been carefully designed to reduce drag, precisely direct cooling air or create downforce.